HFU-GMB-CODE3/Lecture/content/day_08/_index.md

 }
 ```

 The most interesting part is the solution to how the black pixels of the silhouette are positioned _behind_ the colored pixels from the cell pass.
 This is done by painting only the "rear-sided" triangles - those which are facing away from the camera.
-This way the (rather) concave inside of a half shell of the geometry is painted in black which will then be filled with the colored geoemetry.
+This way the (rather) concave inside of a half shell of the geometry is painted in black which will then be filled with the colored geometry.
 To achieve this, the cull mode which normally culls all triangles facing away from the viewer is reverted by the statement `render_mode cull_front` at the top of the shader.

 ## The Cell Shader